s-sannidhi/DigitalPortfolio/README.md

 # Digital Portfolio

-Welcome to my Digital Portfolio — a web-based showcase of my academic, technical, and creative work built using HTML, CSS, and JavaScript.
+A web-based showcase of my academic, technical, and creative work built using HTML, CSS, and JavaScript.
 This project was designed as a central hub to represent who I am, what I’ve built, and where I’m headed.

 ## 🌐 Live Demo
 > [View Portfolio](https://s-sannidhi.github.io/DigitalPortfolio/)